 All IEP courses are academically-focused to improve English language skills as well as familiarity with academic content, vocabulary and US classroom practices.

 Drake IEP students have full access to university facilities, including the Library, Health Center, Career Center, recreational facilities, Counseling Center, and, of course, the Office of Global Engagement.
 They may participate in any campus event or student activity that is available to degree-seeking students.
 IEP students will learn to access campus services, library holdings, faculty and each other via Drake e-mail, Blackboard, and the MyDrake system.

 The IEP is offered during the Fall (15 weeks, August – December) and Spring (15 weeks, January – May).

 For full details on program costs, including housing, books, health insurance and other fees, see the Drake IEP Financial Certificate.

-All students in the IEP must have a high school diploma and at least a beginning knowledge of the English language (language proficiency requirements may vary based on a program).
+All students in the IEP must have a high school diploma and at least the minimum required English proficiency exam scores as listed on this page.

 A copy of your passport;

 A completed IEP Application for Admission; including information about English proficiency scores to prove at least intermediate proficiency

 A $25 application fee (non-refundable) in the form of a check from a U.S. bank or a U.S./international money order.
 Credit card payments are accepted through Student Accounts by phone at (515) 271-4777.